ManticoreGamesInc/platform-documentation/src/tutorials/audio_reference.md

 **Fantasy** - Epic and lush high fantasy music that work for all and any fantasy game scenarios.

 **Hip-Hop** - Music that bumps!
-There are many sub-genres of hip-hop here including trap, lofi, chill and more!
+There are many sub-genres of hip-hop here including trap, lo-fi, chill and more!

 **Horror & Dark** - Music that will bring horror, fear and uneasiness to your games.
 Great for jump scares, horror scenes, disturbing atmospheres and dark mods.